ExpLife0011/Browser-1/README.md

 Inspired by the python library **mechanize.Browser** <br>
 A Simple to use yet efficient headers only library (wrapped over **libcurl** / **curl** wrapper) to emulate a browser in C++.
-It helps and simplify web interaction. <br>
+It helps and simplify web interaction and makes code maintenance less painful. <br>
 All the regex are written by hand reducing the dependencies to one library: libcurl; which is pretty small. <br>
 Keep in mind that this is really **alpha**. <br>